 Typically, hybrid cars are very reliable.
 However, this will depend on your car and how you drive it.
-That said, most hybrid cars today are very reliable.
-Many of them have excellent ratings in Consumer Reports.
-A reliable hybrid car can save you money on gas.
 If you drive more than 30,000 miles per year, switching to a hybrid could save you as much as $8,000 over the car’s life.

 How Much Does It Cost to Replace Hybrid Battery?

 It all depends on the severity of your battery’s damage.
 If it is something minor, such as a small crack in the casing or some corrosion around connectors, then an $80-$150 repair might be enough to get you back up and running.
-But if there are more significant damages – such as wires that need replacing or even a whole new case altogether -then expect time and money invested into this process will increase significantly depending on how extensive these repairs may have been needed.
+But if there are more significant damages, like the battery not charging, then expect to pay a premium for a new battery plus labor.

 So, Should You Get a Hybrid Car?